TonnyL/Awesome_APIs/README.md

 + [One Music](http://www.onemusicapi.com/) - OneMusicAPI is able to provide metadata about an astonishing range of music because it aggregates existing, well maintained, online databases.
 + [QingtingFM](http://open.qingting.fm/) - Allows to access the data fo QingtingFM.(**Missing English Docs**)
 + [Qi'eFM](http://wq.qq.com/) - Allows to access the data of Qi'eFM.(**Missing English Docs**)
-+ [Rdio](http://developer.rdio.com/) - Tune in to your personal radio station, your FM, or choose from countless others to suit the mood.
-Make and share playlists.
-Get personalized recommendations.
-Stream or download songs and albums, start to finish, wherever you are.
 + [SoundCloud](https://developers.soundcloud.com/) - Allow users to upload and share sounds across the web.
 + [Spotify](https://developer.spotify.com/web-api/) - Spotify's Web API lets your applications fetch data from the Spotify music catalog and manage user’s playlists and saved music.

 ### News & information
++ [BrewereyDB](http://www.brewerydb.com/developers) - BreweryDB is a database of breweries, beers, beer events and guilds.
 + [Diigo](https://www.diigo.com/api_dev) - The Diigo API allows you to build apps that interact with the Diigo service.
 + [feedly](https://developer.feedly.com/) - Access to feedly's API.
 + [Genius](https://docs.genius.com/) - The Genius API to help build the world's greatest public knowledge project since Wikipedia.
-+ [goodreads](https://www.goodreads.com/api) - For users, books, comments, events, relationships, groups, ratings, reviews, searches, series, shelves, topics data.
++ [goodreads](https://www.goodreads.com/api) - The Goodreads API allows developers access to Goodreads data in order to help websites or applications that deal with books be more personalized, social, and engaging.
 + [HackerNews](https://github.com/HackerNews/API) - Documentation and Samples for the Official HN API.
 + [Inoreader](https://www.inoreader.com/developers/) - The Inoreader API allows you to help users subscribe to feeds, read articles or catalogue them for viewing later.
 + [Instapaper](https://www.instapaper.com/api) - The Instapaper API allows third-party applications to add URLs to Instapaper.
 + [Narro](https://docs.narro.co/#introduction) - Access articles and readings, as well as submit them on behalf of customers.
 + [Newsblur](https://newsblur.com/api) - NewsBlur's API allows users to retrieve their feeds, feed counts, feed icons, feed statistics, and individual feed stories.
 + [NPR](http://www.npr.org/api/index) - NPR's API provides a flexible, powerful way to access your favorite NPR content.
-+ [Pinboard](https://pinboard.in/api) - The Pinboard API is a way to interact programatically with your bookmarks, notes and other Pinboard data.
++ [Pinboard](https://pinboard.in/api) - The Pinboard API is a way to interact programmatically with your bookmarks, notes and other Pinboard data.
 + [Pocket](https://getpocket.com/developer/) - Bring the power of save for later to your users and applications by integrating the Pocket API.
 + [Product Hunt](https://api.producthunt.com/v1/docs) - Access to [producthunt.com](https://www.producthunt.com/)'s API.
 + [The New York Times](https://developer.nytimes.com/) - Access to The New York Times's API.